 - b.
 All other provisions of the Ordinance shall be met. - iii.
 Structures greater than ten (10) feet from a side or rear Lot Line. - a.
-The portion of the Structure that existed prior to October 1, 2016 is limited to interior and exterior remodeling and repair, with exterior remodeling and repair limited to less than fifty percent (50%) of the exterior structural members over the lifetime of the Structure.

-Maintenance, as defined in this Ordinance, is exempt from this provision.
-An improvement or structural repair of the exterior structural members includes the removal or replacement of foundations, rafters, trusses, exterior walls, or similar structural members.
-All standards of subsection ii. above apply and shall be complied with, except that - a. b.
-Lateral lateral expansions that do not exceed fifty percent (50%) of the Building Footprint of the existing Structure, over the lifetime of the Structure and vertical expansions are permitted by right.
+All standards of subsection ii. above apply and shall be complied with, except that lateral expansions that do not exceed fifty percent (50%) of the Building Footprint of the existing Structure, over the lifetime of the Structure and vertical expansions are permitted by right.
 Lateral expansions that exceed fifty percent (50%) of the Building Footprint of the existing Structure, over the lifetime of the Structure require a Special Exception from the Board of Adjustment.
 Lateral and vertical expansions shall not extend closer to a nonconforming side or rear Lot Line than the closest point of the existing Structure.
-For the purposes of this section, a lateral expansion is any horizontal expansion of an existing Structure. - e.
-Lateral expansions that exceed fifty percent (50%) of the Building Footprint of the existing Structure, over the lifetime of the Structure require a Special Exception from the Board of Adjustment.
-Lateral and vertical expansions shall not extend closer to a side or rear Lot Line than the closest point of the existing Structure. - db.
-All other provisions of the Ordinance shall be met. - E. Nonconforming to Boathouse Standards fand/or District Provisions: A nonconforming Boathouse may be replaced, restored, rebuilt, remodeled, maintained, and repaired within the three (3) dimensional building envelope of the existing Structure.
-If a Boathouse is partially or wholly located below the Ordinary High Water Mark of a Navigable Waterway, no permit may be granted until a Chapter 30 DNR Permit has been obtained. - F. Nonconforming to Building Footprint: - i.
-An existing principal or accessory Structure may be replaced, restored, rebuilt, remodeled, maintained and repaired provided the existing footprint of the nonconforming structure is not expanded, unless the expansion is necessary to comply with applicable state and federal requirements.
-If an existing Structure or Structures occupy a greater Building Footprint than allowable by this Ordinance, the portion of the Structure(s) that existed prior to October 1, 2016 is limited to interior and exterior remodeling and repair, with exterior remodeling and repair limited to less than fifty percent (50%) of the exterior structural members over the lifetime of the Structure(s).
-Maintenance, as defined in this Ordinance, is exempt from this provision.
-An improvement or structural repair of the exterior structural members includes the removal or replacement of foundations, rafters, trusses, exterior walls, or similar structural members.
+For the purposes of this section, a lateral expansion is any horizontal expansion of an existing Structure. - b.
+All other provisions of the Ordinance shall be met. - E. Nonconforming to Boathouse Standards and/or District Provisions:

+A nonconforming Boathouse may be replaced, restored, rebuilt, remodeled, maintained, and repaired within the three (3) dimensional building envelope of the existing Structure.
+If a Boathouse is partially or wholly located below the Ordinary High Water Mark of a Navigable Waterway, no permit may be granted until a Chapter 30 DNR Permit has been obtained.

-- ii.
+- F. Nonconforming to Building Footprint: - i.
+An existing principal or accessory Structure may be replaced, restored, rebuilt, remodeled, maintained and repaired provided the existing footprint of the nonconforming structure is not expanded, unless the expansion is necessary to comply with applicable state and federal requirements. - ii.
 If the Structure, or a combination of Structures, exceeds the maximum allowable Building Footprint, no lateral expansions are permitted. - iii.
-If the Structure, or a combination of Structures, exceeds the maximum allowable Building Footprint, vertical expansions are limited to the area of allowable Building Footprint for the Structure(s).

-For example, if a Structure has a Building Footprint of three thousand (3,000) square feet, whereas a Building Footprint of two thousand (2,000) square feet is the maximum allowed, the vertical expansion, cumulatively, shall not exceed two thousand (2,000) square feet.
+If the Structure, or a combination of Structures, exceeds the maximum allowable Building Footprint, vertical expansions are limited to the area of allowable Building Footprint for the Structure(s). - For example, if a Structure has a Building Footprint of three thousand (3,000) square feet, whereas a Building Footprint of two thousand (2,000) square feet is the maximum allowed, the vertical expansion, cumulatively, shall not exceed two thousand (2,000) square feet. - iv.

-- iv.
 If the Structure is intended for residential purposes and does not meet the minimum required Building Footprint square footage for a principal Structure, the Structure shall not be reduced in size. - v.
 All other provisions of the Ordinance shall be met.